coderefinery/manuals/obs.rst

 Open Broadcaster Software theory
 ================================

 This page describes the theory around OBS.
-For "how to get started with a course", see other pages.
+For practical steps to run a course, see :doc:`broadcaster`.

 Open Broadcaster Software is an amazing open-source audio/video production tool.
 It's probably not professional grade, but is used in